MY SCRIPTURE STUDIES

 Revelation reveals Yeshua’s identity from the beginning.
 Now, what about our identity in Him?

-Yeshua brings them back together and that fact was foretold in Zechariah c6:12-13, it’s an amazing prophecy.
-It talks about the man whose name is “the Branch,” who will build the temple of the LORD.
+Yeshua brings them back together in Revelation and that fact was foretold in Zechariah 6:12-13.
+It’s an amazing prophecy that talks about the man who's called “the Branch,” who will build the temple of the LORD.
 He will rule on His throne and at the same time He will be a priest—with rule and intercession together in one person.
 The prophecy explicitly says the two offices—king and priest—which have been separated for centuries, will be unified in the Messiah.
 So, when John tells believers Yeshua has made us kings and priests, he’s confirming that through our union with Yeshua, we get participate in that assignment from Mount Sinai just as God said and Moses wrote.

 Are you prepared to operate with the king’s authority and priestly intercession?

-So, since Yeshua has restored this dual role—this king-priest identity, what does He have to say to His royal priesthood?
+Revelation reveals Yeshua has restored this dual role—this king-priest identity, but what does He have to say to the priesthood?

 They had real problems: false teachers, getting complacent, mixing in with the culture that does not follow God’s instruction but their own—things we still see today.
-The specific issues John was told to write down as letters addresses recurring patterns; they are warnings for every generation of believers.
+The specific issues John was told to write down as letters addresses recurring patterns.
+The warnings are warnings for every generation of believers.

-The central image for this part of John’s vision is the menorah and it’s missed because English Bible call it seven candlesticks.
-There are no wax candles.
+The central image or setting for this part of John’s vision is the menorah in the holy place of the Tabernacle and it’s not seen by most of us because King James Bible describes the Menorah as seven candlesticks.

 John sees Yeshua standing among the seven lampstands of the menorah and that image is absolutely key.
 It represents the seven assemblies, yes, but it also connects back to Zechariah’s vision and 2 Chronicles 16:9: